 Minimize tax on Social Security.
 If you are a Social Security recipient, monitor your year-end transactions carefully.
-When "provisional income" exceeds specified levels (see table below), a portion of Social Security retirement benefits become taxable (state rules may vary.)
+When "provisional income" exceeds specified levels (see table to the right), a portion of Social Security retirement benefits becomes taxable (state rules may vary.)
 For this purpose, provisional income is defined as modified AGI, which includes otherwise tax-exempt municipal bond interest, plus half of your Social Security benefits.

-▶ If realizing additional income in 2019 would trigger additional tax on your Social Security benefits, consider whether you're able to defer the income until early 2020.
+If realizing additional income in 2020 would trigger additional tax on your Social Security benefits, consider whether you're able to defer the income until early 2021.